Paradox

 I don’t have much in me this week to write about.
 I have been careening from one event and meeting to another without much time to think in between.

-I have been reading Brene Brown’s latest book Strong Ground with several clergy friends these past few months. (https://brenebrown.com/book/strong-ground/ )
+I am reading Brene Brown’s latest book Strong Ground with several clergy friends these past few months. (https://brenebrown.com/book/strong-ground/ )

 Her chapter on paradox was particularly relevant for me at this time, and I have spent a lot of time thinking about it this week.
-She explains it in the video below.
+She explains it in this video, link is below.
 If you have 13 minutes, it is well worth a watch … Brown explains the basic premise of her latest book, (subtitled The Lessons of Daring Leadership, the Tenacity of Paradox and the Wisdom of the Human Spirit) and talks about paradox … the skill of holding seemingly contradictory ideas at the same time.

 https://youtu.be/5ZcHQUH32hg?si=mIDlf1chVfKyeL7I

-In the mean time … I am trying to hold the anxiety that some members have openly expressed in the past few weeks about our finances (shared at the AGM on March 22) in my heart, and at the same time, I am also energized by some of the activities going on in our faith community, represented by pictures that Dana has posted on social media in the past month.
+In the mean time … I am trying to hold the anxiety that some members have openly expressed in the past few weeks about our finances, and the need to “do something” and make a plan to address this, while I am also energized by some of the activities going on in the community, represented by a few pictures that Dana has posted on social media in the past few months.

 I see the Spirit moving so clearly in these moments.
-And today, I am, in addition to preparing for the morning worship service tomorrow, I am also preparing a very mini reflection for the worship service for an HRM youth event for upwards of 45 youth and their leaders who will gather at Bethany tomorrow evening.
-Dana and Ann have, with several of our youth, attended these gatherings at other churches over the winter, and it is time for us to host!
+And today, I am, in addition to preparing for the morning worship service tomorrow, also preparing for hosting an HRM youth event for upwards of 45 youth and their leaders who will gather at Bethany tomorrow evening.

 There are other events coming up … in the next two weeks, representatives from our Social Justice Working Group and its previous configuration the Affirming Committee have been invited by two of our cluster churches to tell our affirming story from the past several years.

-As we look ahead there are teams of folks working on a Camp Kidston Bean Supper fundraiser on April 25, Shawn and many others are rehearsing for the Cabaret on April 29th, and Louisa and her team are very busy as they prepare for the Springtide Sale May 2,
+As we look ahead there are teams of folks working on a Camp Kidston Bean Supper fundraiser on April 25, Louisa and her team are very busy as they prepare for the Springtide Sale May 2, and Shawn and many others are rehearsing for the Cabaret on April 29th.

-Tomorrow, we will explore the story from Luke 24 about the Emmaus Road, and you will hear that Jesus meets us where we are.
+Tomorrow, we will explore the story from Luke 24 about the Emmaus, and you will hear that Jesus meets us where we are.
 I will look for him somewhere in the middle between exhausted and energized.